 Utility tree pruning utilizes the technique of Directional Pruning, a method recommended by the International Society of Arboriculture (ISA), American National Standards Institute (ANSI) and the National Arbor Day Foundation.
 This method removes entire branches to the main trunk of the tree where they would normally be shed.
 This type of trimming helps the tree ‘naturally’ protect itself from diseases and insect attacks.
 Directional pruning reduces growth toward the power lines by encouraging growth away from the lines.
 Trees trimmed this way will be less susceptible to pest and diseases and will promote a healthier tree in the long run.

 The trees may appear unbalanced, but a healthy tree is able to react to the changes and the visual appearance will soften over time.
 Some trees, such as redwoods or palms can not be directionally pruned.
 These trees grow straight up from a central leader which, when planted directly under the lines must be topped or removed entirely.
 Some homeowner’s may feel further work is required to meet their landscaping needs.
 In that case, PG&E will trim the tree to a clearance that is safe to allow any licensed tree company to perform additional work at the home owner’s expense.

-Tree Crews are instructed to remove or chip all green debris under 4” in diameter that is accessible from the road.
+Tree Crews are instructed to remove or chip all green debris under 4" in diameter that is accessible from the road.
 Larger limbs, trunk wood and dead material will be left on site for the customer.
-Mulch made from trimmings is available through our free wood chip program.
-Please submit a Wood Chip Request if you would like to have chips delivered to your property.
+Mulch made from prunings is available through our free wood chip program.
+Please call us at 1-800-743-5000 if you would like to have chips delivered to your property or to be notified of chips that may be located in your area.
 A load of chips is about 10 cubic yards of mixed tree material.